 Find Hospital Clinic and Office Visit charges (average price) for 2018, and the payments that Medicare made.
 Find average charges for about 13,000 different codes (depending whether office or hospital facility-based).
 National average prices are in the Procedure Summary file.
 Extremely difficult to use, even if somewhat familiar with using Excel files.
 File uses HCPCS codes.
 The most common codes were office visits 99213 (average charge about $138) and 99214 (average charge about $208).
 Medicare allowed about $71 for code 99213 and about $105 for 99214.
 Therapeutic exercise (code 97110) had average charge of $61, with Medicare allowing about $26.
 Lab tests, x-ray, emergency department visits are in the file.
 An Emergency Department visit (code 99285) had a national average facility charge of $1,118, with Medicare allowing just $174.
 Physician charges may be available in the Provider Summary Table.
 Calendar year 2018 data from CMS updated November 2020.

 Compare average charges at Colorado hospitals and amounts allowed by insurance in 2019.
 More than 50 types of hospitalizations.
 Click on View Reimbursement by Diagnosis or Insurance Provider to see average total charge in 2019, and how much the insurance company allowed.
 Amazingly, the patient’s responsibility (called member liability) is also shown.
 Consumers can appreciate the transparency between prices and insurance-allowed amounts.
 Example: Major joint replacement without complications (such as a hip or knee replacement) had an average price near $82,000 in 2019, and had an average insurance allowed cost near $34,000, or about 41% of the charges; member liability portion was an average of $1,607.
 Uncomplicated delivery had an average price of $16,151 in 2018, with insurance companies allowing $8,104, or about 50% of the charge.
 The patient responsibility averaged $1,714.
 (Maternity 2019 prices were not yet available.)
 Consumers are also able to see actual hospital prices (Click View Hospital Charges, then select year 2019 and procedure).
 Example: Average 2019 price for major joint (hip or knee) replacement without major complications at CO hospitals that performed at least 100 procedures, ranged from $40,685 in Delta, to $211,612 at North Suburban Medical Center in Thornton (over 5 times higher).
 Physician charges are not included in the inpatient costs.
 However, outpatient prices on average for the state, or region, are also available for 2019.
 Cataract surgery, colonoscopy, emergency room visit, knee arthroscopy, physician office visit and pregnancy test prices are examples of average charges available on the insurance report.
 Regions are Denver, Ft.
 Collins, Boulder, Colorado Springs, Grand Junction, Greeley, Pueblo, East and West.
 The information is jointly published by the Colorado Hospital Association, in conjunction with the state Division of Insurance’s Department of Regulatory Agencies (colo.gov).
 Updated 2020.
-The site’s timeliness, specific hospital prices listed, showing both charges and amounts allowed by insurance, along with the member patient responsibility, earns Editor’s Pick.
+Specific hospital prices are listed, showing both charges and amounts allowed by insurance, along with the member patient responsibility.
+All are excellent features.
+However, the site is no longer current enough to earn Editor’s Pick in 2021.

 MEPS provides the average and median cost for a doctor’s office visit.
 Average cost paid (payments) for an office-based physician visit in 2016 was $265 (about $296 in 2020 dollars with medical inflation).
 For primary care (family medicine, internists and general practice) the 2016 average visit cost was $186.
 (For all 2016 numbers add about 12% to estimate 2020 prices.)
 Pediatrics came in at $169; psychiatry at $159, Dermatology at $268, OB/GYN was $280 per visit.
 Specialists in Ophthalmology were $307, but Orthopedics and Cardiology jumped to $419 and 335 respectively.
 Other specialists (as a group) averaged $365.
 Median or typical expenses were considerably lower at $116 overall, and $107 for primary care, $103 for psychiatry and ranging up to $134 median for ophthalmology and orthopedics.
 Mean out of pocket expense was highest for ophthalmology ($125) and lowest for pediatrics ($40).
 Primary care was $50 average out of pocket, if the patient had some responsibility.
 Statistical Brief # 517, pub.
 October 2018 by AHRQ using Medical Expenditure Panel Survey (MEPS) data.